Dogs show themselves in a variety of paths depending on their mood.

 Dogs are less likely to be curious about anything if it has been cleaned thoroughly by you.
 It is considered that a fresh wound has a distinct fragrance from a previously healed one.
 The odor of blood will be more prominent this time around.

 A dog may be deterred by applying antibiotic cream to the lesion since the smell of the wound changes as a result of this.

+The use of a bandage helps conceal minor wounds.
 It can also make it recover more quickly if you wrap it up.
-The use of a bandage helps conceal minor wounds.
-Large bandages or gauze may be required for more serious wounds.
+Large bandages or gauze may be required for more severe injuries.